neo-project/docs/en-us/sc/quickstart/limitation.md

 ### NEO-supported features in C#

-When using C# to develop smart contracts, you cannot use the full set of C# features due to the difference between NEOVM and Dotnet IL.
+When using C# to develop smart contracts, you cannot use the full set of C# features due to the difference between NeoVM and Dotnet IL.

-Because NEOVM is more compact, we can only compile limited C#/dotnet features into an AVM file.
+Because NeoVM is more compact, we can only compile limited C# / dotnet features into an AVM file.

 #### Data types

-NEOVM provides the following basic types：
+NeoVM provides the following basic types：

 - `ByteArray`
 - `Integer`